viktormorales/VHM-Contact-Buttons/README.md

 ## FAQ
 ### How to use shortcode?
-Place '[vhm-contact-buttons messenger="1" whatsapp="1" skype="1"]' where you want to display the buttons.
+Place `[vhm-contact-buttons messenger="1" whatsapp="1" skype="1"]` where you want to display the buttons.
 Change attributes to "0" if you want to hide the application from the list.

 ## Features
 * Widget and shortcodes